UAE Golden Visa 2026 — New Rules: Mortgage, Off-Plan and Property Portfolio

 The critical document is a NOC (No Objection Certificate) from the bank — a formal confirmation that the lender does not object to a long-term residency permit being issued on the mortgaged property.
 UAE banks standardised the format of this document in 2026.

 What to avoid: Properties outside designated freehold zones for foreign ownership do not qualify regardless of value.
-Off-plan properties registered only under Oqood (without a title deed) qualify for the Golden Visa but not for the 2-year Taskeen investor visa.
+Off-plan properties registered only under Oqood (without a title deed) qualify for the Golden Visa but not for the 2-year property investor visa (a title deed is required there).

-New rules for the 2-year Taskeen investor visa — April 2026
+New rules for the 2-year property investor visa (DLD Taskeen service)

-The Taskeen visa requires entry to the UAE at least once every 6 months — otherwise it lapses.
+The 2-year investor visa requires entry to the UAE at least once every 6 months — otherwise it lapses.
 The Golden Visa has no such requirement.
+According to the official DLD service page, the fee for the 2-year investor visa is AED 10,212.50, with a processing time of 7–10 business days.

 Property portfolios and combining ownership